ElieAndrianarisolo/ElieAndrianarisolo/README.md

 ## 👨‍💻 About Me:
 I am a French student in Computer Science at the National Institute of Applied Sciences of Lyon 🎓.
-I am currently studying Data Science 📊 and Artificial Intelligence 🤖.
+I am currently studying Data Analysis 📊, Data Engineering 🚰, Data Science 🧪 and Artificial Intelligence 🤖.

 - 📫 You can contact me on LinkedIn: www.linkedin.com/in/elie-a-10ba81313
 - 📩 Or by email: elie.jonhson.andrianarisolo@gmail.com